 Database reporting analysts have the opportunity to apply their analytical, communication, technical and interpersonal skills to support the success of organizations within the public and private sectors, as well as nonprofit and educational institutions.

-While a bachelor’s degree can be a stepping stone to this career, an MSIT in Database Administration can bring enhanced professional knowledge and greater opportunity for advancement.
+While a bachelor’s degree can be a stepping stone to this career, an advanced degree in information technology can bring enhanced professional knowledge and greater opportunity for advancement.